-- POST requests support: http\method and body, http\method and formalizer arguments: http\method and formalizer arguments: http\method and formalizer arguments: http\method arguments: <a href="f - Errors are now returned in JSON format; error mesages became more detailed; Splash UI now displays detailed error information. - new splash:call\later method which allows to schedule tasks in future; - new splash:on\response method allows to register a callback to be executed after each response; - proxy can now be set directly, without using proxy profiles there is a new proxy argument for render endpoints; - more detailed splash:go errors: a new "render\error" error type can be reported; - new splash:set\result\status\code method; - new splash.resource\timeout attribute as a shortcut for request; set\timeout in splash:on\request; - new splash: get version method;

-• new splash:autoload\reset, splash:on\response\reset, splash:on\request\reset, splash:on\response\headers\reset, splash:har\reset methods and a new reset=true argument for splash:har.
+- POST requests support: http\method and body arguments for render endpoints; new splash:go arguments: body, http\method and formdata; new splash:http\post method. - Errors are now returned in JSON format; error mesages became more detailed; Splash UI now displays detailed error information. - new splash:call\later method which allows to schedule tasks in future; - new splash:on\response method allows to register a callback to be executed after each response; - proxy can now be set directly, without using proxy profiles there is a new proxy argument for render endpoints; - more detailed splash:go errors: a new "render\error" error type can be reported; - new splash:set\result\status\code method; - new splash.resource\timeout attribute as a shortcut for request:set\timeout in splash:on\request; - new splash:get\version method; - new splash:autoload\reset, splash:on\response\reset, splash:on\request\reset, splash:on\response\headers\reset, splash:har\reset methods and a new reset=true argument for splash:har.
 They are most useful with Splash-Jupyter.